Dynamic ARP Inspection

 • Untrusted

-If an interface set as Trusted, DAI do not work fort his interface.
+If an interface set as Trusted, DAI does not work for this interface.
 But if it is an Untrusted, DAI precedures work and the MAC-IP matchings are checked.
+In other words, if we set an interface as trusted, we do not do a validation on these interfaces.

 dynamic-arp-inspection-trusted-untrusted

 As you can see above, if DAI is enabled, IP-MAC Binding Table is cheched and then if the incoming MAC address is in binding table, then this ARP Packet is accepted.
 If not, then the packet is discarded.
 Above, Host B and Host C is sending ARP packets including different MAC addresses maliciously.
-So, this is detected by Dynamic ARP Inspection Mechanism.
+They are connected to the interfaces which were configured as untrusted.
+So, IP-MAC validation will be done on these interfaces.
+So, this malicious behaviour will be detected by Dynamic ARP Inspection Mechanism.

 Dynamic ARP Inspection Configuration

-To configure Dynamic ARP Inspection on Cisco switches, we will use the below simple switch topology:
+To configure Dynamic ARP Inspection on Cisco switches, we will use the below simple switch topology.
+As you can see below,m there are two switch connected to eachother and there are two PCs are connected to each switch.

 dynamic arp inspection topology ipcisco

+AS we have mentined above, we can use DAI for VLANs.
 Here, we will configure DAI for VLAN 2 only.
-And hosts in VLAN 2 will be Untrusted.
-So, ARP packets coming from these interfaces will be checked.
-The other interfaces will configured as trusted interfaces.
+The hosts in VLAN 2 will be Untrusted.
+So, ARP packets coming from these interfaces will be checked for IP-MAC validation.
+The other interfaces will be configured as trusted interfaces.

 So, let’s start to configure DAI.